 Pursuant to the California Code of Regulations (CCR), Title 14, Division 7, Article 6.5, the Siting Element presents an integrated strategy to ensure the provision of long-term disposal capacity in Sonoma County.
-The County will demonstrate-its-ability prepare and adopt a strategy to provide 15 years of combined permitted disposal capacity from the submission date of this document.
-The goals, objectives, and policies established for the Siting Element will be used in conjunction with siting criteria developed by County staff, the Local Task Force (LTF), and the general public to guide the development of additional process for securing required disposal capacity, either through the expansion of existing and/or-disposal sites, the construction of new solid waste disposal facilities, and/or agreements with out-of-county disposal sites.
+The County will prepare and adopt a strategy to provide 15 years of combined permitted disposal capacity from the submission date of this document.
+The goals, objectives, and policies established for the Siting Element will be used in conjunction with siting criteria developed by County staff, the Local Task Force (LTF), and the general public to guide the development of additional disposal capacity, either through the expansion of existing and/or the construction of new solid waste disposal facilities.
 Procedural mechanisms to assure use of the established siting criteria and documentation from local jurisdictions agreeing to use procedures specified are presented.
 The final product is a blueprint for the long-term provision of solid waste disposal capacity.